ComMarker Omni X Review: Is the Step Up From the Omni 1 Worth It?

 Final Verdict

-The honest caveat is that it's worth $4,600 for a specific buyer, not for everyone.
-If your work is surface engraving in a private space and you don't need 3D crystal work, the ComMarker Omni 1 review makes clear that the Omni 1 produces equivalent surface results for a fraction of the cost.
+The honest caveat: it's worth $4,600 for a specific buyer, not for everyone.
+If your work is surface engraving in a private space without need for 3D crystal work, the ComMarker Omni 1 produces equivalent surface results for a fraction of the cost.
 Know which buyer you are before committing.

 Frequently Asked Questions